Free life insurance quotes in minutes

 4. Once you sign the policy paperwork and pay your first premium, your policy will go into effect and you’ll be covered.

-Level term is the cheapest, most convenient life insurance option for most people, but depending on your coverage needs and personal situation, it might not be the best fit for you.
+Level term is a great life insurance option for most people, but depending on your coverage needs and personal situation, it might not be the best fit for you.
 These policy alternatives are worth considering.

 • Annual renewable term life insurance has a term of only one year and can be renewed annually.
 Annual renewable term life premiums are initially lower than level term life premiums, but prices go up each time you renew.
 This can be a good option if you, for example, have just quit smoking and need to wait two or three years to apply for a level term policy and be eligible for a lower rate.